It is important to look after your money throughout the year.

 If you are raising funds for a particular purpose, such as the church roof, this means that this money is restricted.
 Following a recent case, the Fundraising Regulator have made it clear that charities, including churches, if fundraising for a particular project, need to make it clear what will happen to raised funds if not enough is raised and if too much money is raised.
 This can be put on your website, or fundraising page, which any promotional printed material could refer to.

 It is possible to change the purpose of a restricted fund, if the original purpose is no longer valid, through the Charity Commission.
-If you are interested in doing this please speak to Helen Archer-Smith.
+If you are interested in doing this please speak to the Diocesan Finance Team.

 Also, restricted funds can be split between those where the initial capital can be spent, and those where it cannot and only the income can be used, known as permanent endowments.
 Permanent endowments are funds of money which have come to the PCC with the specific instruction that only the interest or dividends generated can be spent.

 In certain circumstances you can spend the capital in an endowment fund.
-For further information, please visit the Charity Commission and see the Parish Resources' Restricted Funds Guide, and speak to Helen Archer-Smith.
+For further information, please visit the Charity Commission and see the Parish Resources' Restricted Funds Guide, and speak to the Diocesan Finance Team.